Barcelus/Rails_App_Tutorial/Rail-app-AWS-setup-tutorial.md

 Repeats steps from section 2.1

 3. Download your app repository from GitHub
+---
+> uzupełnić
+---
 4. Install and configure NGINX

 NGINX should be already installed on your host, however, verify by running:<br>
 `sudo apt install nginx`<br>
 After that, go to `/etc/nginx` folder and create a `nginx.conf` file:<br>
 `sudo touch nginx.conf`<br>
-Open that file with a text editor (e.g. vim) and paste the following:
+Open that file with a text editor (e.g. vim) and paste the following:<br>
+---
+> or download the file in this repository
+---
 ```
 user www-data;
 worker_processes auto;